Soapbosnia/bmp-js/readme.md

 ## What is the purpose of this?

-It may not serve any purpose other than to work on it and in the meantime expand knowledge about data and image processing and various algorithms used alongside it and use that knowledge to build image filters and so on.
+It may not serve any purpose other than for me to work on it and in the meantime expand knowledge about data and image processing algorithms used alongside it and hopefully apply that knowledge on a broader scale.

-In my honest opinion I do not think one should deploy this library inside a production environment albeit I do know it is production-ready and perhaps where it could be applicable to save on maintenance and implementation resources but for me personally this project is here primarily for me to learn something new and hopefully for newcomers to learn as well, and then in the future use this knowledge in other projects and implementations.
+In my honest opinion I do not think one should deploy this library inside a production environment although you definitely can do that with the additions of the newly added Canvas support to the core.

+BMPJS itself is not only a library for decoding and encoding Bitmap images, but also a library that tries to bring extra functionality to the core that allow it to run specialized tasks on the image pixels themselves.

+You can take a look at the [Documentation](docs/readme.md) and [Demos](demo/readme.md) for more information regarding these extra functionalities.

 ## Features